-Information on typical vibration sources, geographic extent and temporal variations

-(i.e. seasonal, day or night, etc.) shall be included.
-The baseline study shall compare observed vibration levels to acceptable standards.

-- d) Solar panels may reflect some light and can cause glint (a momentary flash of bright light) and glare (a continuous source of bright light).
-Reflections from solar panels can be a nuisance to nearby residents and have the potential to risk public safety if a driver is affected.
-The baseline desktop analysis shall consider the angles of solar panels, the path of the sun, the panel array, shape and reflectivity characteristics to calculate the amount of glare expected at each specified observation point and along each observation route.
+- c) Vibration from the construction and operation of wind turbines and other activities (e.g., pile driving) may have an effect on the receiving environment, including human and animal receptors.
+The baseline study shall assess and report on ambient vibrations in the vicinity of Project components and at sensitive receptors, and shall include information on typical vibration sources, geographic extent and temporal variations (i.e. seasonal, day or night, etc.).
+The baseline study shall compare observed vibration levels to acceptable standards. - d) Solar panels may reflect some light and can cause solar glint (a momentary flash of bright light) and solar glare (a continuous source of bright light).
+Reflections from solar panels can be a nuisance to nearby residents and have the potential to risk public safety if a driver of a motor vehicle is affected.
+The baseline desktop analysis shall consider the angles of solar panels, the path of the sun, the panel array, shape and reflectivity characteristics to calculate the amount of glint or glare expected at each specified observation point and along each observation route.
 The analysis will provide information on the length of time that glare may affect receptors, and the time of day and month it is most likely to be expected.
-The analysis will consider both expected and worst-case scenarios where clear sky conditions are assumed for all days modelled to determine any possible time that glare has the potential to occur. - e) Shadow flicker (daytime) and night flicker (nighttime) is the effect of the sun shining through the rotating blades of a wind turbine, the effect of rotating blades of a wind turbine blocking a light source at night (e.g., moon light) casting a moving shadow, or the blinking of many turbine navigation lights causing pulse lighting.
-Bright lights and shadow flicker can affect humans and avian species, especially during periods of fog, drizzle, and haze.
-The baseline study shall describe ambient light conditions, including nighttime illumination levels during different weather conditions and seasons at each of the wind farms, and at any other areas where Project activities could have an effect on light levels.
-The baseline ambient light conditions are needed to inform modelling of shadow flicker, to determine the potential impacts on residents and other sensitive receptors that might be affected, under expected and worst-case scenarios.
+The analysis will consider both expected and worst-case scenarios where clear sky conditions are assumed for all days modelled to determine any possible time that glare has the potential to occur. - e) Shadow Flicker (daytime) and Night Flicker (nighttime) is the effect of the sun shining through the rotating blades of a wind turbine, the effect of rotating blades of a wind turbine blocking a light source at night (e.g., moon light) casting a moving shadow, or the blinking of many turbine navigation lights causing pulse lighting.
+Bright lights and shadow flicker can specifically affect humans and avian species, especially during periods of fog, drizzle, and haze.
+The baseline study shall describe ambient light conditions, including nighttime illumination levels during different weather conditions and seasons, at each of the wind farms and any other areas where Project activities could have an effect on light levels, and at sensitive receptors.
+The baseline ambient light conditions are needed to inform modelling of shadow flicker to determine the potential impacts on residents and other sensitive receptors that might be affected under expected and worst-case scenarios.